 All of us have unchangeable features that make us unique individuals.
-When these differences are pointed out, especially in insensitive or even malicious ways, the resulting concerns may cause varying degrees of self-rejection.
+When these differences are pointed out by others, especially in insensitive or even malicious ways, the resulting concern may cause varying degrees of self-rejection.
 Individuals who demonstrate the following traits may struggle with the issue of self-rejection.

 - Inability to Trust God

 If a person rejects God’s design for his physical appearance, he probably will have difficulty putting confidence in the Designer’s plan for other areas of his life.

 Fear of rejection by others may motivate a person to avoid the risk of interaction with others.

 - Difficulty in Loving Others

 “Thou shalt love thy neighbour as thyself” (Matthew 19:19).
 If a person cannot accept his design and love himself in the right way, he will have difficulty loving others.

 Complaints about unchangeable physical features, abilities, parentage, and social heritage are indications of self-rejection.

 - Comparison with Others